rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 EXPERIMENTAL: Direct edit using Windows Structured Storage for fast execution.
 If you want to try that out, select the option `Edit properties outside Solid Edge`.

-Due to some upstream limitations, certain properties are read-only for now.
+Due to some upstream limitations, certain properties in Structured Storage are read-only for now.
 That means you can use them in formulas in the `Find string` and `Replace string`, but cannot change the properties themselves.
 The affected properties are `System.Document Number`, `System.Revision`, `System.Project Name`.

 ### Edit variables
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
 Access the form using the `Variables edit/add/expose` `Edit` button.
 It is located below the task list on each **Task Tab**.